sammydick22/oracle/README.md

       export VIRTUALS_API_KEY="your_virtuals_api_key"
       ```
     - Refer to [`src/hosted_game/README.md`](src/game_sdk/hosted_game/README.md) for usage examples.

+<small> If you have any trouble, contact Virtuals support or DevRel team members via Discord or Telegram </small>

 ## About G.A.M.E.
 GAME is a modular agentic framework which enables an agent to plan actions and make decisions autonomously based on information provided to it.